ethanncai/COMP5523/report.md

 ## 1. Project Overview

-This project is an assistive vision-language system designed to help a visually impaired user locate and grasp a target drink.
-The system combines real-time camera input, speech interaction, vision-language inference, and spoken feedback.
-A user first speaks the object they want to pick up, such as a bottle of cola or Sprite.
+This project is an assistive vision-language system designed to help a visually impaired user locate and grasp a target drink, which connects real-time camera input, speech interaction, vision-language inference, and spoken feedback.
+A user who says the object they want to pick up, such as a bottle of cola or Sprite.
 The client application captures the latest camera frame and sends it together with a concise task prompt to the backend server.
 The server runs the fine-tuned model and returns a short action-oriented instruction, such as "move left", "move forward", or "grab now".
 The application then reads this instruction aloud and continues the process in a loop until the user stops the guidance session.

-From a system perspective, the repository is organized into three main parts: `app`, `server`, and `trainer`.
+From a system perspective, the repository contains three main parts: `app`, `server`, and `trainer`.
 The `app` module is responsible for user interaction and device-side media processing.
 The `server` module provides a deployable inference service for the model.
 The `trainer` module contains the scripts used for data preparation, model tuning, and offline inference.
 In the current implementation, the end-to-end user experience mainly depends on the coordination between the app and the server.

 ## 2. App Module

 The `app` module is the interactive front end of the project and is responsible for turning the model into a usable assistive tool.
-Instead of treating inference as an offline experiment, the app provides a real-time workflow in which the user speaks a target object, the device captures the surrounding scene, and the system returns spoken step-by-step guidance.
+The app provides a real-time workflow in which the user speaks a target object, the device captures the surrounding scene, and the system returns spoken step-by-step guidance.
 This module is therefore not only a visualization layer, but also the component that manages user interaction, device permissions, media input, networking, and speech output.

 The app is implemented with SwiftUI, and its control center is `app/FastVLM App/ContentView.swift`.
 This file coordinates the major runtime objects of the application, including `CameraController`, `RemoteVLMModel`, `SpeechRecognizer`, and `SpeechPlayer`.
 It also stores the key interface states used during interaction, such as the latest frame, the current transcript, whether guidance is active, and the currently displayed output.
-From an implementation point of view, `ContentView` acts as a lightweight state machine for the whole assistive loop.

 ### 2.1 Startup and Preparation Logic

 On launch, the view asynchronously configures the `AVAudioSession` in `.playAndRecord` mode, starts the camera, requests speech and microphone permissions, verifies server connectivity via `model.load()`, and begins distributing video frames to the UI.
 All checks complete before a `preparationComplete` flag is set, keeping the interface disabled until every component is ready.
-This upfront initialization avoids delays and diagnostic difficulties that would arise if permissions or backend availability were only checked at the moment of first interaction.
+If permissions or back-end availability are only checked during the first interaction, this early initialization can avoid delays and diagnostic difficulties.

 ### 2.2 Speech Interaction Design